PeizhiYan/flame-head-tracker/README.md

 - [x] Add support for photometric fitting. (addressed in v2.0)
 - [x] Add support for multi-view fitting. (addressed in v2.1)
 - [x] Add ear landmarks detection module, and include ear landmarks during the fitting process. (addressed in v3.0)
+- [ ] Add symmetric constraints to ear landmarks-guided fitting (when the other ear is not visible).
+- [ ] Add dynamic ear landmark loss weights based on the head pose.
 - [ ] Temporal smooth in the face alignment and cropping.
 - [ ] Improve efficiency and reconstruction quality.